Wetland

-Wetlands occur naturally on every continent.
+Wetlands exist on every continent, except Antarctica.
 The water in wetlands is either freshwater, brackish or saltwater.
-The main wetland types are classified based on the dominant plants and/or the source of the water.
-For example, marshes are wetlands dominated by emergent vegetation such as reeds, cattails and sedges; swamps are ones dominated by woody vegetation such as trees and shrubs (although reed swamps in Europe are dominated by reeds, not trees).
-Examples of wetlands classified by their sources of water include tidal wetlands (oceanic tides), estuaries (mixed tidal and river waters), floodplains (excess water from overflowed rivers or lakes), springs, seeps and fens (groundwater discharge out onto the surface), and bogs and vernal ponds (rainfall or meltwater).
-Some wetlands have multiple types of plants and are fed by multiple sources of water, making them difficult to classify.
+The main types of wetland are defined based on the dominant plants and the source of the water.
+For example, marshes are wetlands dominated by emergent herbaceous vegetation such as reeds, cattails and sedges.
+Swamps are dominated by woody vegetation such as trees and shrubs (although reed swamps in Europe are dominated by reeds, not trees).
+Mangrove forest are wetlands with mangroves and halophytic woody plants that have evolved to tolerate salty water.

+Examples of wetlands classified by the sources of water include tidal wetlands, where the water source is ocean tides; estuaries, water source is mixed tidal and river waters; floodplains, water source is excess water from overflowed rivers or lakes; and bogs and vernal ponds, water source is rainfall or meltwater, sometimes mediated through groundwater springs.
 The world's largest wetlands include the Amazon River basin, the West Siberian Plain, the Pantanal in South America, and the Sundarbans in the Ganges-Brahmaputra delta.